christoph-phillips/podcast_player/README.md

 ### Redux

-As we discussed Redux extensively during our call I decided to use redux in the project.
+I decided to use redux in the project.
 It consists of:

 - One set of actions for controlling the state of the application (`podcasts_actions.js`).
 - One reducer to reflect the state of the application (`podcasts_reducer.js`).